 Vacation Beach to Monte Rio Beach

-A solid 4.5-hour float, you can launch from Vacation Beach.
+A solid 4.5-hour float that launches from Vacation Beach.
 Once at Monte Rio, you'll find a concession stand serving up cold drinks, ice cream, and lunch options, including a burger that may be one of the best in town.
 Another plus: plenty of parking here for your shuttle vehicle.

 You'll be starving post-float.
 Hit up these local spots for some great grub or a drink.